thatryan/dotfiles/sublime/README.md

 #### Install Packages

-Move `Package Control.sublime-settings` to the `Packages/user/` directory and restart Sublime.
+Move contents of `/User` to the `Packages/user/` directory and restart Sublime.